NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this section we will describe how to run stereo with mapprojected images for DigitalGlobe/Maxar cameras for Earth.
-The same process can be used with very minor modifications for any satellite images that use the the RPC camera model.
-All that is needed is to replace the stereo session when invoking ``parallel_stereo`` below with ``rpcmaprpc`` from ``dgmaprpc``.
+The same process can be used for any satellite images from any vendor.

 Unlike the previous section, here we will use an external DEM to mapproject onto, rather than creating our own.
 We will use a variant of NASA SRTM data with no holes.
-Other choices have been mentioned earlier.
+See :numref:`initial_terrain` for how to fetch such a terrain.
+We will name this DEM ``ref.tif``.

 It is important to note that ASP expects the input low-resolution DEM to be in reference to a datum ellipsoid, such as WGS84 or NAD83.
 If